 Have you ever felt sluggish at work and took a short walk to wake up?
-This is what walking or biking in the morning does for kids on their way to school, but we need safe routes to get them there.
+This is what walking or biking in the morning does for students on their way to school, but we need safe routes to get them there.
 For many, this is the only obstacle and where Safe Routes to School guidance helps.
-We in the community get to work through what our unique, and not-so-unique, local factors are that keep our kids from being able to get from point A to point B and safely address them.
+We work through what our unique, and not-so-unique, local factors are that keep our students from being able to get from point A to point B and safely address them.

-Please see below for more information about SRTS, upcoming events, parent survey, and how to volunteer.
+Please see below for more information about SRTS, upcoming events, and how to volunteer.

 SMS Safe Routes to School History & Overview

 Since 2014, Stratham Memorial School has participated in the National Bike to School Day, an event initiated by the Safe Routes to School program.
 In 2017, 240 SMS students biked to school despite the rain!
 Many SMS families go out of their way to participate.
 Parents have taken time off work and loaded bikes on their cars to shuttle them to Stratham Hill Park; other families got together and traveled as a “bike train”.
 The overall feed back from students as well as parents is: